anasthokan/project2/project2/README.md

 #NEW Repo
-This repo is made in local repo
+This repo is made in local repo.